leviwof/nodeMaster/HW.md

 Write logic to handle GET,POST,PATCH,DELETE API Calls and test them on Postman Explore routing and use of ? , +, (), * in the routes Use of regex in routes /a/ , /.*fly$

+Multiple Route handlers -Play with the routers next() next function and errors along with res.send() app.use("/route",rH,[rH2,rH3],rH4,rH5);
+what is a middleware
+how express js basically work behind the scene . dbz app.use vs app.all method